Human Waste by C.M. Saunders

 Let the non-stop, gory action begin.

 C. M. Saunders’ tight-prose and vivid descriptions take the reader along with his protagonist on his zombie-killing rampage and it’s quite a ride, quite a rush.
 I had to remind myself to breathe a few times.
 The story only ventures into the black comedy arena when a kill becomes so gross it’s laughable.
-Or maybe that’s my own defense mechanism rising with the victims’ gore.
+Or maybe that’s my own defense mechanism.

 Zombie stories often veer to the ridiculous which is maybe why I tend to avoid them.
 They don’t scare me, just gross me out.
 But without giving too much away, Human Waste has a reveal that is truly scary because, tragically, it is all too true.